Anglo-Irish trade war: Protective policy

 On taking over power and coming into office in 1932, the new Fianna Fáil government under Éamon de Valera embarked upon a protectionist policy in economic dealings, and tariffs were introduced for a wide range of imported goods, mainly from Britain, the Free State's largest trading partner by far.
-This was thought necessary to develop native industry, move away from over-dependence on Britain, as well as its failure to develop industrially under free market conditions.
-It was also to compensate for the drastic fall in demand for Irish agricultural products on international markets, due to the Great Depression which had begun in 1929.
-Other means had also to be found to help the disastrously undermined balance of trade and the mounting national debt.
+This was thought necessary to develop native industry, move away from over-dependence on Britain, and rectify the failure to develop industrially under free market conditions.
+It was also to compensate for the drastic fall in demand for Irish agricultural products on international markets, due to the Great Depression, which had begun in 1929.
+Other means also had to be found to help the disastrously undermined trade balance and the mounting national debt.
 A vigorous campaign was set in motion to make the Free State agriculturally and industrially self-sufficient by the then minister for Industry and Commerce, Seán Lemass.
 Every effort was taken to add to the measures brought in by the previous government to boost tillage farming and industry and to encourage the population to avoid British imports and "Buy Irish Goods".

 Non-payment of land annuities

 The government sought to go further and end the repayment to Britain of land annuities.
 These originated from the government loans granted to Irish tenant farmers by the Land Commission from the 1880s, which had enabled them to purchase lands from their former landlords, under the Irish Land Acts.
 In 1923, the previous W. T. Cosgrave government had assured Britain that the Free State would honour its debts and hand over the land annuities and other financial liabilities.
 Under the 1925 London Agreement, the Free State was relieved from its treaty obligation to pay its share towards the public debt of the United Kingdom.
 The Free State's liability to supervise and pass on land annuities payments led to controversy and debate on whether they were private or public debts.
 In 1932, de Valera interpreted that the annuities were part of the public debt from which the Free State had been exempted, and decided that the Free State would no longer pay them to Britain.
-His government passed the Land Act of 1933 that allowed the money to be spent on local government projects.
+His government passed the Land Act 1933 that allowed the money to be spent on local government projects.

 After a series of high-level talks in 1932, discussions broke down in October 1932 on whether the liability to pay the land annuities should be adjudicated by a panel chosen from experts from the British Empire (the British suggestion), or from the whole world (the Irish view).
 In counterclaim, De Valera required the British to: